+In this blog, we explain what is new car replacement Insurance is and why it can be worth it.
 In the event of an accident, comprehensive / collision insurance will cover the current value of your vehicle.
 This means that if you bought a new vehicle and several years later you had an accident, your vehicle would be worth a lot less than what you originally paid for it due to depreciation.
 This comes as a surprise to many drivers, who pay insurance premiums year after year while the insurance company limits the claim amount as much as possible.
 Replacement cost insurance will cover you for the depreciated loss, meaning you get a brand no car and don’t have to be out of pocket.

 New Car Replacement Insurance example

 You purchased your vehicle used 3 years ago for $32,000.
 After 3 years of use, at an average depreciation rate of 10% per year, its current value is now $23,000.
 You really liked your car and have your eye on the brand-new model, which now costs $40,000.
 What will your insurance policy contribute?

 If you only have collision / comprehensive insurance, your primary insurance settlement will be for the current value of your vehicle: $23,000.